Obituary: Katherine “Kathy” Spinney

 Kathy was predeceased by a special friend, Donna Feeney.

-A celebration of Kathy’s life will take place with visiting hours on Wednesday, December 11, from 5-7 p.m., at Black Funeral Home in Springvale.
-The funeral service will be held on Thursday, December 12, at 11:30 a.m., at Black Funeral Home, followed by a ceremony at the Veterans Cemetery in Springvale at 1 p.m.
+A celebration of Kathy’s life will take place with visiting hours on Wednesday, Dec.
+11, from 5 to 7 p.m. at Black Funeral Home in Springvale.
+The funeral service will be held on Thursday, Dec.
+12, at 11:30 a.m. at Black Funeral Home, followed by a ceremony at the Veterans Cemetery in Springvale at 1 p.m.

 In lieu of flowers, the family requests that you plant a tree or make donations to any Lewy Body Dementia or equal rights causes.